How to debug your charts with Google Chrome

 The Google Chrome developer tools in undocked mode

-When you first open the developer tools in Google Chrome (you can press
+When you first open the developer tools in Google

-You may prefer this as it gives you more space initially or you may find
+it gives you more space initially or you may find

 that showing them in docked mode is more convenient.

-The button for switching modes is highlighted.
+The buttons for switching modes are under the three

 The Google Chrome developer tools in docked mode